 Quebec man pleads guilty to second-degree murder in 1996 death

 Savoie, 54, was originally charged with first-degree murder in the slaying of Sonia Raymond on a beach in the Gaspe community of Maria in July 1996.
-CHARLOTTETOWN, P.E.I. - There is going to be a major announcement for the P.E.I.-Nova Scotia ferry service on Friday, The Guardian has learned.
+GANDER, N.L. - The union representing workers at D-J Composites in Gander says a decision by the province's Labour Relations Board Wednesday reinforces its position the company wasn't interested in reaching a fair contract.

 Add your comments below